jamesquinlan/dsc-techstack/topics/py.md

 ## Lesson 6: Lists and Dictionaries
-Introduce lists and dictionaries and their differences.
+Lists and dictionaries and their differences.
-Teach how to create and manipulate lists and dictionaries in Python.
+Create and manipulate lists and dictionaries in Python.
-Demonstrate how to use list comprehension to create new lists.
+Use list comprehension to create new lists.

 ## Lesson 7: Input and Output
-Teach how to get user input in Python.
-Explain how to read and write files in Python.
+Read and write files in Python.

 ## Lesson 8: Object-Oriented Programming (Optional)
-Introduce the concepts of classes and objects.
+Classes and objects.
-Teach how to define and use classes in Python.
+Define and use classes in Python.

 ## Lesson 9: Final Project
-Give students a final project to work on.
-Encourage students to use what they have learned to create a program that solves a specific problem.
+Create a program that solves a specific problem.
-Allow time for students to work on their projects and offer assistance as needed.